harrykeeran12/lmpc/README.md

   sudo tlmgr install exam
   ```
   which uses `tlmgr` (the TUG package manager) to install `exam.cls`.
+  To compile the document, `pdflatex` is used, but this can be changed + extended.

 - The Python packages required can be installed using conda.
 You will need to have `ollama` on your system, and up and running using the `ollama serve` command.
+- For the web interface, `streamlit` is required.
+The web application can be run using `streamlit run main.py`.